- Operates in 3 states, New York, Massachusetts, and Rhode Island, with slightly different energy mixes in each

 Choosing a Retail Electric Provider (REP)

-One of the most important choices you have as a National Grid customer is whether to use their standard service or explore alternative retail electric providers (REPs).
+One of the most important choices you have as a National Grid customer is whether to use their standard service or explore alternative retail electric supplier.
 While National Grid will always deliver your electricity, choosing a REP allows you to select specific energy products that might better suit your needs.
 This gives you more control over your energy footprint and can sometimes save you money.

 Why consider a REP?